wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  <David> Made the document describe how things are actually
       implmented now.
-This makes the document be more of a "this is how
+This makes the document be more of a "this is how we are doing things, this provides information on that".
+There may be a future document that describes additional funcationality.

+   o  NETMASK was not a good desription, changed to PREFIX-LENGTH
+      (Jinmei, others).
+Stole most of the definition for prefix length from RFC4291.